-Here are the average LSAT scores and rankings for the 12 undergraduate majors with more than 2200 students taking the test to enter law school in the 2003-2004 academic year.
+Here are the average LSAT scores and rankings for the 12 undergraduate majors with more than 1,900 students taking the test to enter law school in the 2008-2009 academic year.

-Source: Michael Nieswiadomy, "LSAT Scores of Economics Majors: 2003-2004 Class Update," Journal of Economic Education, 37(2) (Spring 2006): 244-247 and Michael Nieswiadomy, "LSAT Scores of Economics Majors" Journal of Economic Education, 29(4) (Fall 1998): 377-379.
+Source: Michael Nieswiadomy, "LSAT Scores of Economics Majors: The 2008-09 Class Update" Journal of Economic Education, 41:3 (Summer 2010): 331-333.

-Did the strong performance by economics, engineering, and history majors mean that training in those fields sharpens analytical skills tested in the LSAT, or that students with good analytical skills are more likely to major in them?
-Both factors were probably at work.
-Economics clearly attracts students with good analytical skills-and studying economics helps develop those skills.
+Did the strong performance by economics and philosophy majors mean that training in those fields sharpens analytical skills tested in the LSAT, or that students with good analytical skills are more likely to major in them?
+Both were probably at work.
+Economics and philosophy clearly attract students with good analytical skills-and studying economics or philosophy helps to develop those skills.